-My prime reason to begin with is a lack of framework when we talk about legalizing marijuana in India which I’d like to exclusively elucidate.
+My prime reason, to begin with, is a lack of framework when we talk about legalizing marijuana in India which I’d like to exclusively elucidate.

 Alright so quintessentially, drugs are of 2 types: OTC and Prescription.
 OTC are the ones which are distributed “over-the-counter” and the latter is given with a doctor’s prescription.

-Legalizing marijuana in India comes with added risk of either declaring the drug as a prescribed medicine to further outrage among citizens and the government having to amend over a 100 laws to accommodate the usage of marijuana or legalizing it as an OTC medicine, which is no short of causing national chaos.
+Legalizing marijuana in India comes with the added risk of either declaring the drug as a prescribed medicine to further outrage among citizens and the government having to amend over a 100 laws to accommodate the usage of marijuana or legalizing it as an OTC medicine, which is no short of causing national chaos.